 Le Rayon Vert, or the Green Ray, "has the virtue of making him who has seen it impossible to be deceived in matters of sentiment; at its apparition, all deceit and falsehood are done away, and he who has been fortunate enough once to behold it is enabled to see closely into his own heart and read the thoughts of others."

 Is Helena's Folly believing in the power of the Green Ray, or is it allowing herself to fall in love without safeguards?
 Perhaps this sweater will bring an enlightening answer.
-A slightly relaxed silhouette with drapey cap sleeves, and turned bottom and neck hems, it is knit in the delicious Rayon Vert colorway of Malabrigo Sock yarn.
+With a sweetly relaxed silhouette, drapey cap sleeves and turned bottom and neck hems, it is a romantic knit for an insightful knitter.

 Gauge: 22 st and 32 rows/4" in stockinette stitch, after blocking.